 In the gospels, Jesus said something that challenges me.
-The religious leaders were questioning Him as to why His disciples didn't fast, and after responding that wedding guests do not fast while celebrating with the groom, but that when the groom (that is Jesus) is taken away, then they will fast, He goes on to say:
+The religious leaders were questioning Him as to why His disciples didn't fast, and after responding that wedding guests do not fast while celebrating with the groom, but that when the groom (Jesus) is taken away, then they will fast, He goes on to say:

 No one puts new wine into old wineskins.
 For the new wine would burst the wineskins, spilling the wine and ruining the skins.
 New wine must be stored in new wineskins.

 The wineskins that Jesus was talking about were most likely made from goat-skin.
-The wine would be poured into these skins, and as it fermented the skins would stretch - if you were to try and reuse the skins for another batch of new wine, they would no longer have the capacity or suppleness to stretch.
-And so they would burst, ruining both the wine that they had held and the skin itself.
+The wine would be poured into these skins, and as it fermented the skins would stretch.
+If you were to try and reuse the skins for another batch of new wine, they would no longer have the capacity or suppleness to stretch and they would burst, ruining both the wine that they had held and the skin itself.

 There are times when embracing something new requires us to be willing to set aside something old - because if we persist in trying to make two pieces of the 'puzzle' that belong to two different parts of the picture fit together, we can end up ruining them both.
 We rob ourselves of the new thing that God wants to deposit into our lives because the old mindset, the old way of doing things cannot contain it.
 Consequently we can begin to think of the 'old' as a bad thing, rather than being able to celebrate the good part that it has played in the overall picture of our lives.

-The last few years have held a number of significant changes for me personally - and in some of those changes I have willingly and enthusiastically embraced the new things that God has for me.
+The last few years have held a number of significant changes for me personally, and in some of those changes I have willingly and enthusiastically embraced the new things that God has for me.
 But can I be honest, there have been lots of ways in which I have tried to maintain a status quo.
-Because change can be both exhilarating and terrifying all at once and we can find comfort in the familiar even when it's not really working any more.
+Change can be both exhilarating and terrifying all at once and we can find comfort in the familiar even when it's not really working any more.
 That's why Jesus went on to say in Luke 5:39:

 But no one who drinks the old wine seems to want the new wine.
 ‘The old is just fine,’ they say.”